Understanding the Ingredients and What Is Tofu Made Of

 Baking

-Tofu can be baked in the oven and used in dishes like tofu curry or tofu scramble.
-It can be marinated or coated in a sauce or seasoning mixture before baking to add flavor.
-Tofu can also be baked and served as tofu “steaks” with your favorite side dishes.
+Bake tofu in the oven for use in dishes like tofu curry or tofu scramble.
+Enhance its flavor by marinating or coating it in a sauce or seasoning mixture before baking.
+Alternatively, bake it and serve as tofu “steaks” alongside your favorite side dishes.
+You can check my Herb Crusted Tofu Steaks Recipe here.

 Blending or pureeing